craigatk/grails3-geb-example/README.md

 # Grails3 Geb Example
 Example of using Geb browser functional tests with Grails3

+## Requirements

+This project uses Selenium 3, which requires you use Java 8.

 ## Test classes

 The Geb test classes are in the ```src/integration-test/groovy``` directory.